iam-veeramalla/Azure-zero-to-hero/README.md

 ## Day 15: Azure DevOps - CD Setup - (PROJECT 3)
 - Implementing Continuous Deployment (CD)

-## Day 16: Azure Kubernetes Services(AKS Deep Dive) - (PROJECT 4)
+- Using AKS for CD
+- Creating AKS cluster on Azure
+- Configuring Virtual Machine Scale Sets as Node pools in AKS
 - Hands on sessions on AKS
-- Deploying applciation to AKS
+- End to End CI/CD Demonstration

+## Day 16: Azure Kubernetes Services(AKS Deep Dive)
-- Expose the application with Ingress configuration on AKS
+- AKS Deep Dive
+- Understanding AKS vs Self managed Kubernetes clusters

-## Day 17: Deploying a Three Tier architecture E-commerce (8 Services, 2 Databases) on AKS - (PROJECT 5)
+## Day 17: Deploying a Three Tier architecture E-commerce (8 Services, 2 Databases) on AKS - (PROJECT 4)
 - Understand what is three tier architecuture
 - How different services connect to each other in three tier architecture
 - How to create Dockerfiles for each service ?